turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 * Disadvantages
   * User access / visibility, possible tampering
   * 4kb Size Limit
-  * Tied to a single physical client machine
   * Sent with each request (increasing total bandwidth)

-There is no configuration necessary to use cookies, they are set up and turned "on" by default.
+There is no configuration necessary to use cookie storage, they are set up and turned on by default.

 ### Database Storage with `ActiveRecordStore`